-Users can flexibly interact with this character by typing text, clicking on character generated menu options and have some limited natural language speech interaction during the later phases of development.
+Users can flexibly interact with this character by typing text, clicking on character generated menu options and have some limited speech interaction during the initial phases of development.
 The feasibility of providing the option for full spoken natural language dialog interaction on the part of the user will be explored in the later stages of the project.
-Since this is designed to be an easily accessible web-based system that will require no downloadable software, it was felt that voice recognition was not at a state where it could be reliably used at the current time.
-The options for a SimCoach's appearance, behavior and dialog has been designed to maximize user comfort and satisfaction, but also to facilitate fluid and truthful disclosure of medically relevant information.
+Since this is designed to be a web-based system that will require no downloadable software, it is felt that voice recognition is not at a state where it could be reliably used at the current time.
+The options for SimCoach appearance, behavior and dialog is being designed to maximize user comfort and satisfaction, but also to facilitate fluid and truthful disclosure of medically relevant information.
 Focus groups and "Wizard of OZ" user studies are currently in progress in order to prepare the SimCoach interaction system for a wide range of potential dialog.
-Based on the issues delineated in the initial interview, the user will be given access to a variety of general relevant information on psychology, neurology, rehabilitation, the military healthcare system, and also to other SMs and Veterans by way of recommendations for a variety of social networking tools (e.g., 2nd Life, Facebook, Grunt.com, etc.).

-The SimCoach system also draws in relevant content from established DOD and VA websites that has been specifically designed to address the needs of this user group (e.g., Afterdeployment, Military OneSource, National Center for PTSD, etc.) for presentation to users.
-As the system evolves, the user will be able to progress at their own pace over days or even weeks as they feel comfortable as the SimCoach will be capable of "remembering" the information acquired from previous visits and build on that information in similar fashion to that of a growing human relationship.
-However, the persistence of the SimCoachs' memory for previous sessions will require the user to sign into the system with a user name and password, but that is optional for initial use of the system.
-As well, this will require the SimCoach system to "reside" on a high security server system, so that content from previous visits can be stored and accessed with subsequent visits.
-This is currently being addressed for the future implementation of SimCoach.
-Interspersed within the program is the option to allow the user to perform some simple neurocognitive and psychological testing to inform the SimCoach's creation of a model of the user to enhance the reliability and accuracy of the SimCoach output to the user, to support user selfawareness and better guide the delivery of initial referral options.
-Users will also have the option to print out a PDF summary of the computerized session.
-This is important for later personal review and for the access to links that the SimCoach provided in the session to relevant web content or to bring with them when seeking clinical care to enhance their comfort level, armed with knowledge, when dealing with human clinical care providers and experts.
-We are also creating software authoring tools that will allow other clinical professionals to create SimCoach content to enhance the likelihood that the program will evolve based on other care perspectives and emerging needs in the future.
+Based on the issues delineated in the initial interview, the user will be given access to a variety of general relevant information on psychology, neurology, rehabilitation, the military healthcare system, and also to other SMs and Veterans by way of a variety of social networking tools (e.g., 2nd Life, Facebook, etc.).
+When relevant, users will also be directed (in later SimCoach interations) to experts on specific areas such as stress, brain injury, marriage counseling, suicide, rehabilitation, reintegration and other relevant specialties.
+The user can progress through the system at their own pace over days or even weeks as they feel comfortable and the SimCoach will be capable of "remembering" the information acquired from previous visits and build on that information in similar fashion to that of a growing human relationship.
+However, the persistence of the SimCoach's memory for previous sessions will require the user to sign into the system with a user name and password, but that is optional for use of the system.
+Interspersed within the program will be the option to allow the user to perform some simple neurocognitive and psychological testing to inform the SimCoach's creation of a model of the user to enhance the reliability and accuracy of the SimCoach output to the user, to support user self-awareness, and better guide the delivery of initial referral options.
+Users will also have the option to print out a summary of the computerized sessions to bring with them when seeking clinical care to enhance their comfort level, armed with knowledge, when dealing with the "real" human clinical care providers and experts.
+We are also creating software authoring tools that will allow other clinical professionals to create SimCoach "content" to enhance the likelihood that the program will evolve based on other care perspectives and emerging needs in the future.

-SIMCOACH USE-CASE
+4. SIMCOACH USE-CASE

-The following is a use-case of how SimCoach will interact with a potential user:
+The following is a use-case of how SimCoach will interact with a potential user.